corda/corda-docs/content/en/docs/cenm/1.3/upgrade-notes.md

 > upon each service startup.
 Ensure the Identity Manager and Network Map are configured to perform this migration
 > by setting `runMigration` property to `true`.
 >
-> The upgrade process is otherwise just a drop-in replacement of the existing ".jar" files with `<service>-1.2.jar`.
+> The upgrade process is otherwise just a drop-in replacement of the existing `.jar` files with `<service>-1.2.jar`.
-> Ensure you stop the services before replacing the ".jar" files.
+> Ensure you stop the services before replacing the `.jar` files.
 > Network Map and Signing Services may not shut down properly when using shell command `shutdown`, ensure that there are no
 > orphan processes running after shout down.
 This may specifically impact the services using H2 database,
 > as an orphan process locks a H2 database file.